|B.Econ. (RUC); M.Phil. (Peking); Ph.D. (Michigan)|

 |Rm||425, Fung King Hey Building|

 I obtained a Ph.D. in Philosophy from the University of Michigan, Ann Arbor in 2010.
 After teaching at Peking University and Lingnan University, I joined the Chinese University of Hong Kong in 2014.
 I mainly work in philosophy of mind, moral philosophy, and metaphysics, striving to develop a robust version of anti-reductionism about mentality and morality.
 I have also written in epistemology (explanation; intuition), political philosophy (liberalism; distributive justice), and comparative philosophy (Confucianism).
-I am currently working on a five-year project, “An Emergentist Theory of Mind”, supported by the RGC Research Fellow Scheme of Hong Kong Research Grants Council ($5.2 million; 01/2022-12/2026).
+I am currently working on a five-year project, “An Emergentist Theory of Mind”, supported by the RGC Research Fellow Scheme of Hong Kong Research Grants Council.

-I always aim to address relatively “big” philosophical issues in my articles.
-I have a special interest in developing positive philosophical accounts and elaborating their theoretical merits in contrast with competing approaches.
-My work puts an equal emphasis on the roles of analysis and synthesis, and attempts to reveal the connections among apparently different topics at a deeper level and in a broader context.
+I always aim to address relatively “big” philosophical issues, putting an equal emphasis on the roles of analysis and synthesis.
+My work has attempted to reveal the connections among apparently different topics at a deeper level and in a broader context.
 I have been consciously adopting the methodology of what John Rawls calls “reflective equilibrium”, the goal of which is to achieve an acceptable coherence between particular judgments and general principles.

 Zhong, Lei (2022) “Why Causation Is Biconditional But Not Proportional,” American Philosophical Quarterly 59(7): 263-271.